 Understanding a disease is the first step toward finding the right care.
 Get the facts about prostate cancer, including the different types and who is at risk.

-Prostate cancer is the type of cancer found most often among men in the United States, and more than 192,000 cases are diagnosed each year.
-It’s second only to lung cancer as a cause of cancer deaths among men in this country.
+Prostate cancer is the type of cancer found most often among men in the United States, and more than 299,000 cases are expected to be diagnosed each year, according to the American Cancer Society’s 2024 statistics.
+Prosate cancer is the second-leading cause of cancer deaths among men in the U.S., behind lung cancer.

 Chances are that you know someone who has prostate cancer or has been treated for it.
-One out of every seven American men will be diagnosed with the disease in their lifetime.
+One out of every eight American men will be diagnosed with the disease in their lifetime.

 The survival rate is increasing, and awareness, screening and improved therapies are some of the reasons.
 If found early, prostate cancer has a good chance for successful treatment.
 In fact, prostate cancer sometimes does not pose a significant threat to a man’s life and can be observed carefully instead of treated immediately.